Learning to Make Pasta from Scratch in Rome, Italy

 I may be a foodie, but I’m not a pasta connoisseur.
 I can’t really tell good pasta from bad pasta.
 I might enjoy Prego’s instant spaghetti bolognaise just as much as I enjoy an authentic Michelin-starred pasta dish made by a real Italian chef.

-As such, I can’t really comment if the pasta I made on that day was good or not.
+Therefore, I can’t really comment if the pasta I made on that day was good or not.
 I found it to be a little too soft for my liking, but maybe that’s just how real pasta is supposed to be like.

 However, as far as cooking classes go, I’d definitely recommend this one to anyone who’s traveling to Italy, especially those who are big fans of Italian cuisine.
 Even if you’ve never cooked before, this class allows you to immerse yourself in the unique traditions of the Roman culinary world.